2. Skive – an incubator of green-energy tech

 While the war was in 1973 and the length of the embargo relatively short, the impacts rolled through the decade (which incidentally ended with a second oil shock in 1979 following the revolution in Iran and fall of the Shah).
 Denmark was brought to a standstill.

-‘We determined then to pursue a strategy for energy independence,’ The Mayor of Skive Municipality Peder Christian Kirkegaard recalled over lunch in his office.
+‘We determined then to pursue a strategy for energy independence,’ the Mayor of Skive Municipality Peder Christian Kirkegaard (pictured above) recalled over lunch in his office.
 The Mayor, a farmer, has been 43 years on the council, 20 as vice Mayor and the last six as Mayor.

 Today Skive is a designated Energy City and self-sufficient in biogas, which reflects both the municipality’s role in developing green energy technology and the region’s farming roots.